Skip to main content

 Not supported during beta testing:

-• use of custom configurations of dedicated servers;
+• use of arbitrary configurations of dedicated servers;

 • adding existing dedicated servers to the cluster;